jax-parker/Farming_Quiz_For_Kids/README.md

     * As a first time visitor, I want to be able to immediately understand the main purpose of the application, "Farming Quiz For Kids!".
     * As a first time visitor, I want to be able to understand how to enter my name.
     * As a first time visitor, I want to be able to understand how to start the quiz.
-    * As a first time visitor, I want to be able to understand if my question was correct or incorrect.
+    * As a first time visitor, I want to be able to understand if my question was correct or incorrect & see my score.
     * As a first time visitor, I want to be able to understand how to navigate to the next question.
     * As a first time visitor, I want to be see a personlised message to encourage me to play again.
     * As a first time visitor, I want to be able to understand how to navigate back to the homepage or replay the quiz.